Functions of Water

 Water also helps to keep the body at a constant temperature.
 When the body gets too hot, it sweats — letting out water, which evaporates and cools the body’s temperature.
 Water has one other benefit as it relates to weight management: it fills up our stomach and takes away the sense of being hungry.

-Aim for six to eight glasses of water per day.
+Aim for six to eight, eight-ounce glasses of water per day.
 Your water needs may be slightly more or less.
 If you are drinking enough water to keep your urine clear or pale yellow, you’re doing great.
 Bright yellow or orange colored urine may indicate dehydration.

 This information is reviewed and approved by Amy V. Lukowski, PsyD.